oapi-codegen/oapi-codegen/README.md

   on that produced by the `types` target.
 - `iris`: generate the Iris server boilerplate.
 This code is dependent on that produced by the `types` target.
+- `std-http`: generate the Go stdlib net/http server boilerplate.
+This code is dependent on that produced by the `types` target.
 - `client`: generate the client boilerplate.
 It, too, requires the types to be present in its package.
 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.